Facts in Brief

-Miami Dade College, a state-supported college with seven campuses, two centers and numerous outreach centers, is the largest institution of higher education in the United States and one of the most highly regarded in the nation.
+Miami Dade College, a state-supported college with seven campuses, three centers and numerous outreach centers, is the largest institution of higher education in the United States and one of the most highly regarded in the nation.
 It is governed by a seven-member District Board of Trustees and the College President.

 11380 N.W.
 27 Avenue, Miami, FL 33167

 300 N.E.
 2 Avenue, Miami, FL 33132

 950 N.W.
 20 Street, Miami, FL 33127

 25 N.E.
 2 Street, Miami, FL 33132